 No two jobs are the same and your new hire could be coming from a company with different processes and protocols.
 Developing a sales training program for your business will help you onboard your new salesperson and set them up for success.

-You may even consider adding programs that provide ongoing training through the employee’s tenure.
+You may even consider adding programs that provide ongoing training throughout the employee’s tenure.
 Not only will this make your salesperson feel that they are constantly being invested in, it will also help raise the performance of your sales department over time.

 Values and expectations for your company and sales goals